Please take a few minutes to review the Questions and Answers below and feel free to contact the IMHL Office at (1) 514 398-8811.

 Why do this at McGill University, in Canada?

 Canada is a special place and McGill is a special university.
 Canadians have been at the forefront of many innovations in health care.
 Canada is also a thoughtful, low key place to step back comfortably and reflect on big issues.
 Having one of the most public health care systems in the world so close to one of the most private health care systems (in our neighbouring country) offers wonderful opportunities for comparison.
-As for McGill, it has one of the most respected medicine schools in the world, and a management school that is a world leader in innovative management education and development.
+As for McGill, it has one of the most respected medical schools in the world, and a management school that is a world leader in innovative management education and development.

 What can you do about the cost?